darrynten/google-cloud-translate-php/README.md

 The Google Cloud Translate API costs money.
 If you're doing anything with it at scale, you're going to have to keep an eye on your calls to make sure things aren't running away with you.
-I learnt this the hard way.
-It can get expensive.
+It's not cheap.

 That's why we introduced some cost cutting features.